Let's be honest. How many people actually want to be on a diet?

 The idea is that alternating the amount of calories you eat everyday activates the SIRT1 gene, which some studies show helps prevent your body from putting fat into long term storage, causing you to stop putting on weight.

-The plan is simple to follow.
+This meal plan is simple to follow.
 You alternate each day from eating a normal diet to eating one fifth of the calories you ate the day before.
 For most men, this means they eat 2,500 and 500 calories every other day, and for women the levels are 2,000 and 400.

 Followers track their calorie counts every day to stay on track, and limit the difficulties of their workouts on fast days.